juspay/todo-app/tutorial/nixify/1_nix_flake.md

 | Installing postgres, starting server, loading db dump and creating database configuration for postgREST | `nix run .#postgres`                                                                                             |
 | Installing and running postgREST webserver                                                              | `nix run .#postgrest`                                                                                            |
 | Installing cabal-install, building the project is now                                                   | `nix develop` (for development shell), `nix build` (to build the executable) and `nix run` (to run the todo-app) |

+## Up Next!
+We will be modularizing the `flake.nix` using [`flake-parts`](https://flake.parts/)

+## Acknowledgements
+After going through numerous iterations, I am grateful to [srid](https://srid.ca/) for their valuable assistance in bringing this blog to its current stage.